cjvanlissa/tidySEM/README.md

 The package `tidySEM` provides a ‘tidy’ workflow for conducting, reporting, and plotting structural equation modeling analyses.
-It does not perform model estimation, but instead allows users to estimate models in a software-agnostic way, using either the R package `lavaan`, or the commercial stand-alone program `Mplus` (through `MplusAutomation`).
-The aim of `tidySEM` is to provide three specific
+It does not perform model estimation, but instead allows users to estimate models in a software-agnostic way, using either the free open source R packages `lavaan` or `OpenMx`, or the commercial closed-source program `Mplus` (controlled through the R package `MplusAutomation`).
+The aim of `tidySEM` is to provide three specific functions:
-functions:

 1. Generate model syntax in a top-down, tidy way,
+    -   With particular attention to specifying mixture models in `OpenMx`
 2. Tabulate model output in a publication-ready, uniform manner,
 3. Make easily customizable graphs for SEM-models.